LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-DoNotRageQuit.md

 <img src="../images/0001-01-21-DoNotRageQuit/me-watching-my-life-fall-apart.jpg" class="image fit" alt="Calm boy drinking tea while cars behind him are on fire."/>
 > Meme by [steverogersgf](https://memes.com/m/me-watching-my-life-fall-apart-b_41Vn_KJEV) on memes.com

 Yep I would drink my green tea just like him.
 I would get out for walks almost everyday around the block during work breaks.
-Sometimes during every break as we would have to suit in our chairs most of the day.
+Sometimes during every break as we would have to sit in our chairs most of the day.

 I worked in a call centre and the turnover rate was so high that the company was bringing new hiring batches usually every fortnight.
 A colleague turned to me and said "they must not care about retaining their staff if they're always bringing in new people."